-The State made available for public inspection and comment the current Pre-expenditure Report by issuing a press release announcing the publication of the draft report and inviting public comment on any aspect of the report prior to finalizing the report.
+The State of Maryland made this FY 2015 Pre-expenditure Report available for public inspection and comment by issuing a press release announcing the publication of the draft report and inviting public comment on any aspect of the report prior to finalizing the report.
 A copy of the Pre-expenditure Report is placed on the Department's web site so that the public may comment on the report during its development and subsequent to its being transmitted to the U.S. Department of Health and Human Services.
 A copy of the press release is included in Section IV-A of this report - Documentation of Public Hearing (e.g. copies of public hearing notices, letters, newspaper articles etc.)